Data-driven stabilization of switched and constrained linear systems: Relaxations via structured weight matrix

 and note that \eqref{eq:LM2modified} is an \gls{LMI} in the elements of $M$ and the variables $\{\bs L_i\}_\i$, $\tilde {\bs Q}$, $\{\alpha_i\}_{\i}$.
 Therefore, the problem can be recast as the following rank constrained \gls{LMI}: find $\tilde {\bs{Q}}$, $\{\bs L_i\}_\i$, $\{\alpha_i\}_{\i}$, $M$ such that:

 where the constraints on $M$ enforce the structure in \eqref{eq:Mstructure}.
-This class of problems are for instance solved via recursive algorithms, where each iteration requires solving an \gls{SDP} in all the variables (see \cite{Recht_SIAM2010} for an overview on the topic; we use these techniques in \cref{sec:numerics:switched:B}).
-In the case of \eqref{eq:main2}, the square matrix $M$ has $O(Nn^4)$ nonzero entries (variables); the corresponding number for the case of \eqref{eq:main} is $O(N^3n^4)$ (and additional constraints are required).
+This problem can be solved via recursive algorithms, where each iteration requires solving an \gls{SDP} in all the variables (see \cite{Recht_SIAM2010} for an overview on the topic, or \cref{sec:numerics:switched:B} for an example).
+In the case of \eqref{eq:main2}, the square matrix $M$ has $O(Nn^4)$ nonzero entries (variables); the corresponding number for the case of \eqref{eq:main} is $O(N^3n^4)$. $\square$ \end{remark}

+The rationale behind the relaxation in \eqref{eq:specialPi_convex} is that, in the known-model case, \cite[Eq.~39]{GeromelColaneri_SIAM2006} ensures that the \gls{LM} inequalities in \eqref{eq:LM1} admit a solution satisfying \eqref{eq:specialPi_convex} if there is a Hurwitz convex combination of the matrices $\Acli$'s.
+Interestingly, an analogous result holds for the data-driven case if the convex combination of the compatibility sets is \emph{quadratically} stabilizable.
+The proof of the following result is given in Appendix~\ref{app:lem:existenceofspecialsol}. \begin{lemma}[A condition for solvability] Assume that there exist $\lambda\coloneqq(\lambda_i)_\i\in \Lambda_+$, $\{K_i\}_\i$, $P \succ 0$ such that